qianxiaotong96/Pro-TEXT-Res/Multiple views/README.md

 # Summary
-After the steps of selecting the representative dataset in Single view section, the compose of multi-view datastes could be summarized as follow :
+After the steps of selecting the representative dataset in Single view section, the composition of multi-view datastes could be summarized as follow :

 | MvDataset Name        | Semantic view                           | Static view   | Linguistic view        |
 | --------------------- | --------------------------------------- | ------------- | ---------------------- |